youldash/iOS/Day 5/README.md

 }
 ```

-> Perfect!
-You now have a valid Scene that responds to user input, and Graph creation and population.
+> Awesome!
+Now you have a perfect good-looking Scene that responds to both user input, in addition to Graph creation and population.

+Time to update your View Controller class, too!

+## Exercise 11: Modifying Your ViewController Class

+Here, you will take you through a series of steps to initialize, and setup your Scene...